top of page

 2:00 PM - 3:00 PM

-Oscar Chan Yik Long - Installation and Talk at Anatomy Museum, KCL
+Oscar Chan Yik Long - Installation and Talk with Angelika Li, Co-founder and Director, PF25 cultural projects

 The artist shares reflections on his healing process and his journey of confronting ‘Fear’, transforming its energy within his artistic practice, with his installation ‘To Sleep and Wake Unafraid’ (2025) on view, and in conversation with Angelika Li.